J1Marcus/everbound/.roo/rules/python/rules.md

 - project is NOT running locally.
 You must use ssh to view server or logs
 - use docker ps to verify server is running
 - to deploy run ./deploy.sh locally
-- production server url is server.memoirs.com
+- production server url is server.everbound.com
-- you can ssh in using `ssh chma` but you must ssh for each command.
+- you can ssh in using `ssh everbound` but you must ssh for each command.
 Persistent tunnelling is not possible
 - You must ssh for each command.
 SSH tunnels do not work is this dev env
 - production files are in `~/opt/chma/`
 - to deploy